munificent/craftinginterpreters/book/scanning-on-demand.md

 </aside>

 This loops indefinitely.
 Each turn through the loop, it scans one token and prints it.
-When it reaches a special "end of file" token, it stops.
+When it reaches a special "end of file" token or an error, it stops.
 For example, if we run the interpreter on this program:

 ```lox
 print 1 + 2;